brightnetwork-technology-academy/pt_course_projects/README.md

 For this course you will need to sign up to:

-- LinkedIn Learning (an invitation will be sent to you)
+- LinkedIn Learning (an invitation will be sent to you).
+The learning pathway can be found [here](https://www.linkedin.com/learning/paths/bright-network-technology-academy-self-managed-programme?shareId=70914714-eb1c-42b2-a021-9397f0f68681&accountId=122446834&u=122446834&success=true&authUUID=39XGjJIzRBew2IbEitOnBA%3D%3D).
 - [HackerRank](https://www.hackerrank.com)
 - [CodePen](https://codepen.io/)